 You probably won’t realise it because of all the fun you are having, but a trip to the beach provides a brilliant way to exercise.
 There are so many strenuous activities to be had down by the seaside, whether it’s swimming in the sea, climbing rocks, rock-pooling, playing football or Frisbee in the sand or larking and running around.
 A trip to the beach gets you and your family out in the air and exercising without even knowing.

 Playing sport is an activity everyone in the family can do together.
-Sports like tennis and badminton are suitable for all genders and ages and you can pair up to play doubles along generation or boys versus girl lines or even mix it completely.
+Pick up some badminton rackets and look into sports like tennis and badminton are suitable for all genders and ages and you can pair up to play doubles along generation or boys versus girl lines or even mix it completely.
 You can even take on another lot of family friends at a team game such as rounders, which will forge a sense of teamwork among your family and bring them closer together.
 Most importantly of all, it will get you running around and get the blood pumping through your body.

 For the mind